 Photo of Laura Stafford Laura Stafford

-As a Litigation senior counsel, Laura Stafford focuses her practice on complex business disputes, with a particular emphasis on bankruptcy litigation.
-Recently, she has had a lead role in representing the Financial Oversight and Management Board for Puerto Rico in litigation involving the…
+As a Litigation partner, Laura Stafford focuses her practice on complex business disputes, with a particular emphasis on bankruptcy litigation.
+Recently, she has had a lead role in representing the Financial Oversight and Management Board for Puerto Rico in litigation involving the restructuring…

 Laura has litigated a range of matters in the federal courts, including serving on the successful trial teams in MobileMedia Ideas v.
 Apple and ADREA v.
 Barnes & Noble, as well as before the International Trade Commission.
 She is experienced in all stages of the litigation process, including pre-suit due diligence, discovery, summary judgment and trial.